 The School of Medicine offers the Research Training Program for M2-M6 students, a mandatory Project Semester (PS) for M4 students, and the Physician Scientist Program starting in M5.
-All students in the School of Dentistry undertake the Research Project for seven weeks from June in D4.
+All students in the School of Dentistry undertake the Re-search Project for seven weeks from June in D4.
 After completing the fourth year, students can opt to pursue a PhD at graduate school: MD-PhD Program (School of Medicine) and DDS-PhD Program (School of Dentistry).
+Professor Hiroshi Asahara says the program offers benefits beyond the actual research experience.
+"In the old days, medical students were often enthusiastic about taking up research at a lab even if it was not mandatory but there are few such students nowadays.
+We created the Research Training Program to give students more structured support for actual research.
+It generates spontaneous learning opportunities and also cultivates skills such as team-building that prove valuable in later studies and clinical clerkship."
 Two programs for future researchers TMDU offers the Physician Scientist Program and the MD-PhD Program as alternative pathways for students who aspire to be fully fledged medical researchers after having completed the Research Training Program.
 Both enable medical students to conduct research from as early as Year 5, but differ in the way the research is combined with other studies.
-In the Physician Scientist Program, students are assigned to conduct lab-based research outside of regular class hours while still continuing their Year 5 & 6 clinical clerkships.
-Next they study for a PhD in graduate school before continuing research as an assis-
+In the Physician Scientist Program, students are assigned to conduct labbased research outside of regular class hours while still continuing their Year 5 & 6 clinical clerkships.
+Next they study for a PhD in graduate school before continuing research as an assisule Coordinator) tant professor.

-Prof. Sachiko Iseki (Research Project Module Coordinator) tant professor.
+Sachiko Iseki (Research Project Mod-